A Complementary Approach to Incorrectness Typing: The CoArrow Type

 Although the necessity arrow $A \onlyto B$ appears natural, it is not, on its own, quite the right concept through which to properly understand the property that a function requires a certain property of its argument.
 In fact, a better choice is to use the \emph{complement} of the necessity arrow.

 At first this may seem strange, because the complement of the necessity arrow, $\CompPure*{A \onlyto B}$, is hardly a function type at all.
-This type, viewed as a set under Definition~\ref{def:type-meanings}, contains integers and pairs and so on - even stuck terms belong to this type!
+This type, viewed as a set under Definition~\ref{def:type-meanings}, contains integers and pairs and so on -- even stuck terms belong to this type!
 However, \emph{refuting} that a term has this type amounts to showing that the term is a function that requires an $A$ as input if it is to return a $B$.
 Moreover, we can chain this type to describe the properties of curried functions in a meaningful way.
 Let us call this function type the \emph{coarrow}, or \emph{coto} for short.
 Let us also introduce the abbreviation: $A \coto B \coloneqq \CompPure*{A \onlyto B}$.
 Then the typing rule \rlnm{CoAbs} of Figure~\ref{fig:coabs-coapp} is derivable.
 Using the coarrow, we can type curried abstractions as easily as we type them with the traditional arrow type, because of the implicit negation that surrounds the type of the returned function.

 This derivation also helps to clarify the meaning of a type of shape $A \coto B \coto C$.
 We can \emph{refute} that a curried function $\abs{xy}{M}$ satisfies this type whenever we can show that $M$ evaluating to a $C$ implies that \emph{either} $x$ must have been an $A$ \emph{or} $y$ must have been a $B$.
 In particular, by using $\botty$, we can therefore state \emph{the negation of} properties of the form desired above.
-For example:

-Refuting that a term has one of these types, therefore, verifies that it satisfies the corresponding property of functions.
-Moreover, the \rlnm{CoApp} variant of the \rlnm{AppL} rule, shown in Figure~\ref{fig:coabs-coapp}, is easily derivable.
+For example: \begin{description} \item[$\botty \coto \intty \coto \okty$.]
+This is the type of normal forms that are \emph{not} functions that, to return \begin{added}a value\end{added}, require their second argument to be an integer.
+It is easy to see, by unfolding the abbreviations, that it is subtype equivalent to the complement of the type $\topty \to \intty \onlyto \okty$, which we used in H\'ebert's first example. \item[$\intty \coto \botty \coto \okty$.]
+This is the type of normal forms that are \emph{not} functions that, to return \begin{added}a value\end{added}, require their first argument to be an integer.
+Unfolding the abbreviations, this type is subtype equivalent to the complement of that we suggested above: $\CompPure{\intty} \to \topty \to \CompPure{\okty}$. \end{description} Refuting that a term has one of these types, therefore, verifies that it satisfies the corresponding property of functions.
+Moreover, the \rlnm{CoApp} variant of \rlnm{AppL}, of Figure~\ref{fig:coabs-coapp}, is easily derivable.

 Hopefully the reader can agree that the proof theory works out quite smoothly (see also the examples below), but the nature of this type is so unusual -- the `function type' $\topty \coto \botty$ doesn't contain any functions -- that one might want some independent confirmation that it is really a natural choice.